BrobridgeOrg/gravity-transmitter-mongodb/README.md

 ## Installation

-You can compile pilotware with the following commands:
+You can compile gravity-transmitterm-mongodb with the following commands:

 ```shell
 go build ./cmd/gravity-transmitterm-mongodb